Guide Books with general travel information on New Zealand

 Online web directories worth considering.

 Tripadvisor.com - A favourite website for the experienced traveler.
 View posted photos of destinations, accommodations, activites etc. Read carefully reviews of hotels, B+Bs etc posted by travelers that have stayed in them.
 Benefit from feature articles of areas of interest, again these being posted by both local experts and travelers.
 Book online using 5 of the worlds main online portals.
 Vacation Rentals is fast becoming the place experienced travelers use, for locations where they plan to stay more than 3 days.
+When you are looking at this site , New Zealand is required to list proces in Australian dollars, that is then converted to what currency you choose.
+This can cause a slight difference in pricing.
+We would suggest that you book directly with the accommodation provider, this gives you flexibility in your reservation.

 New Zealand is a easy country to travel in.